Iranian oil bourse: Timeline

-2005 The newly appointed project management used the above report to request a licence for trading of bourse from Iran’s Exchange Board and the new Exchange received a licence to trade in the free zone of Kish Island in the Persian Gulf.
-The building and trading platform were implemented in Kish Island of Iran.

 The Iranian oil bourse, first reported in 2005, initially had a widely publicised opening date of March 20, 2006. which is the Iranian New Year, Nauroz.
 According to an April 2005 report, the Tehran Stock Exchange (TSE), the Wimpole Consortium and a private staff fund for retired petroleum workers were to form a consortium developing the exchange.

-January 2006 Chris Cook of the Wimpole Consortium referred to delays in the process due to the election to the presidency of Mahmoud Ahmadinejad and subsequent difficulty in appointing a new oil minister acceptable both to the president and parliament.
+January 2006 The Wimpole Consortium referred to delays in the process due to the election to the presidency of Mahmoud Ahmadinejad and subsequent difficulty in appointing a new oil minister acceptable both to the president and parliament.

 February 2006 Wimpole consortium complained that their invoices which used to receive the trading license has not paid.

 March 2006 the Petroleum Minister of Iran, Kazem Vaziri Hamaneh, announced that due to "technical glitches", the Bourse launch was postponed, with no new date set.
 However, as of April 26 Iran had restarted its move to open the oil market, and Kazem announced the bourse was set to open the first week of May.

 May 2006 Minister of Economic Affairs and Finance Davoud Danesh-Jafari said the Oil Ministry has a two-month deadline for presenting the Articles of Association of the Iranian Oil Bourse.
-Danesh-Jafari said that the euro had not yet been finalized as the legal tender of transactions in the oil bourse, and the final decision about that depends upon the Oil Ministry’s proposed IOB Articles of Association.
+Danesh-Jafari said that the euro had not yet been finalized as the legal tender of transactions in the oil bourse, and the final decision about that depends upon the Oil Ministry's proposed IOB Articles of Association.